thyagomota/api-labs/README.md

 Each lab is described in detailed steps to facilitate its use by students with no previous experience.

 I hope you enjoy these labs.
-Suggestions and contributions are welcomed.
+Feel free to contribute to this project or to adapt it as it fits your needs.
 Thanks!

 ## Index